IP and Royalty Taxation for Estonian IT Companies

 Section 1 — IP Ownership: Establishing Clean Title in Your Estonian OÜ

-Employment clauses, contractor agreements, and what Estonia’s Copyright Act says about software ownership
+Employment clauses, contractor agreements, and what Estonia’s Copyright Act says about software ownership.

 The Default Rule — and Why It Is Insufficient